Kevin Bennett

 Postdoc, Penn State University

-I am an evolutionary biologist using genomics to study evolutionary mechanisms of sexual signals.
+I am an evolutionary biologist using (primarily, but not exclusively!) genomics to study proximate and ultimate evolutionary mechanisms behind sexual signaling.
 I leverage the natural crossing and backcrossing that occurs in hybrid zones to uncover the genetic and molecular basis of sexual traits under selection in wild non-model organisms.
 I also investigate how interbreeding between species contributes to sexual trait evolution.
-Museum specimens, including both genetic samples and study skins, are a major component of my research.
-I am currently a postdoc at Penn State University working on phylogenomics, gene flow, plumage coloration of American warblers.
+Museum collections, including both genetic samples and preserved specimens, are a major component of my research.
+I am currently a postdoc at Penn State University working on phylogenomics, gene flow, plumage coloration of New World warblers.
 For more details about my previous and current work, see the Research tab above.